-Raspberry French Toast Strata is tangy raspberries and sweet cream custard stuffed into light and airy French toast, all baked in one dish.
-The best thing in the world to wake up to.
+Raspberry French Toast Strata has tangy raspberries, cream cheese, and a sweet custard stuffed into light and airy brioche, all baked in one dish.
+Make this French toast bake with cream cheese the night before for easy entertaining!

-Besides being overwhelmingly delicious, one of the loveliest things about this breakfast dish is that it can be made ahead.
+Besides being overwhelmingly delicious, one of the loveliest things about this French toast bake with cream cheese is that it can be made ahead.
 I love make-ahead breakfasts that you just have to throw in the oven before you jump in the shower!
-Like my World's Best Bran Muffins, that can be baked fresh every day.
+Like my World's Best Bran Muffins, which can be baked fresh every day.

 Once you assemble this french toast strata, you let it chill for 4 hours or overnight!
 Bake it in the morning or just before you take it to brunch.
 Letting it sit allows the bread to absorb all the egg custard so that it bakes without any dry spots.

-I also adore the little burst of sweet cream cheese that get dolloped throughout.
+I adore the little burst of sweet cream cheese that gets dolloped throughout this baked stuffed French toast.
 Just a typical sweet custard is delicious, but those little bursts take it up a notch.
-You can see them here.

 Simply sprinkle the finished strata with confectioners' sugar just before serving.
 I like to serve this slightly warm so the custard is not totally set.
 It gives it a little sauciness.
 And don't we all need a little more sauciness in our day?

 - Quick Bread Cinnamon Rolls (No Yeast Needed!)